Obito-git/kernox_web/README.md

 - refactor the rendered subcategories on problem page, see 347.
 Top K Frequent Elements
 - make leetcode button more visible on the problem page

-### Problems todo:
+### Problems todo

-150. Evaluate Reverse Polish Notation - solve via recursion and DFA and probably find a solution to replace vec by linked list
+150. Evaluate Reverse Polish Notation - solve via recursion and DFA and probably find a solution to replace vec by linked list for brute force solution
 36. Valid Sudoku - solve using bitwise operators to reducte space complexity